Nordsjælland Håndbold: Relegation turmoil in 2015-16

 In the 2015/2016 season Nordsjælland finished in the relegation playoff position.
 They met TM Tønder Håndbold, who had finished 2nd in the 1. division.
 This turned out to be a highly controversial match due to a late red card for Nordsjælland goalkeeper and penalty throw for Tønder, when he threw the ball away in the last seconds to prevent Tønder from getting the ball.

 In the following season Nordsjælland won the 1.
 Division and was promoted back to the top division.
+The same season the women's team were promoted to the 2nd Division again.